nowk/cobbler.js/Readme.md

 ## TODO

-  * More test coverage for other Passport OAuth Strategies
+  * More test coverage for other Passport Strategies, especially non-OAuth strategies.

-    Currently tested stategies:

-      * Github
-      * Google
-      * Linkedin

   * Ability to set arguments such as `accessToken, refreshToken, params`
   * Ability to test `fail` and `error` calls.
   * Ability to set `callback url` `code` and `error` query params